Sponsoring Your Spouse With Criminal Recordadmin2023-06-27T12:11:02-04:00

 Being reunited with your loved one through sponsorship is one of the cornerstone categories for permanent residence offered by Canada’s immigration system.
 However, being able to sponsor your spouse can be easier said than done, especially depending on the uniqueness of your particular situation.

-If your spouse has been charged or convicted of a criminal offense, she may be considered inadmissible to Canada.
+If your spouse has been charged or convicted of a criminal offence, she may be considered inadmissible to Canada.
 If your spouse is considered inadmissible to Canada, this means that she will not be able to enter Canada without first obtaining the proper authorization.

-A Temporary Resident Permit grants special authorization to enter Canada regardless of the criminal offense that would otherwise preclude entry.
+A Temporary Resident Permit grants special authorization to enter Canada regardless of the criminal offence that would otherwise preclude entry.
 This should not be confused with a temporary resident visa, for which it is often mistaken.
 They are two very distinct documents.
-If you intend on sponsoring your spouse and your spouse is considered to be inadmissible based on criminality, your spouse will need to first overcome this criminality before she can be considered eligible for permanent residence.
-This can be a very complex legal situation that requires not only in depth knowledge of immigration regulation but also knowledge of Canada's Criminal Code.
+If you intend on sponsoring your spouse and your spouse is considered to be inadmissible based on criminality, your spouse will need first to overcome this criminality before she can be considered eligible for permanent residence.
+This can be a very complex legal situation that requires not only in-depth knowledge of immigration regulation but also knowledge of Canada’s Criminal Code.
 If you are facing this situation, it is strongly recommended you seek legal representation.
 Contact us for more details and find out how we can help you.

-Summary offences – These are less serious offences.
+These are less serious offences.
 The maximum penalty for a summary offence is usually a $5,000 fine and/or six months in jail.
 Some summary offences have higher maximum sentences.
 They include breaches of a probation order.

-Indictable offences – These are more serious offences and include theft over $5,000, break and enter, aggravated sexual assault and murder.
+These are more serious offences and include theft over $5,000, break and enter, aggravated sexual assault and murder.
 Maximum penalties for indictable offences vary and include life in prison.
 Some indictable offences have minimum penalties.

-Hybrid offences - These are offences that can be dealt with as either summary or indictable.
+These are offences that can be dealt with as either summary or indictable.
 Crown counsel makes the decision about how the offence will be handled.

 Statutes are federal laws passed by the Government of Canada.